woe1errr/IoT-Final-Project-Smart-Lock-System/01_Introduction/introduction.md

-# 1. Introduction
+# 1.0 Introduction

 ## 1.1 Background and Motivation

-Access control systems are also important in providing safety and security within residential and common areas like offices, storage rooms, lockers and campuses.
-In the old mechanical types of lock, the physical keys are used and this correlates to the fact that one may easily lose such keys, forget, duplicate or steal.
-These shortcomings don’t only minimize convenience but also present a great deal of security hazard.
-Although there are new tools that have been proposed as alternatives to the use of digital locks, a large number of the available options rely on one form of individual authentication, like a Personal Identification Number (PIN) or an access card and are susceptible to unauthorized access in case of credentials theft.

-In this case, access control systems may be improved with the development of Internet of Thins (IoT) technologies, which are connected, automated and monitored in real time.
-IoT allows combining various authentication techniques in one system and providing the ability to manage remotely, recordings and warning systems.
-Using physical devices to be linked to a networked application layer enables users to be more aware of the events of access and have a greater level of control over the events, enhancing security and usability.
+Access control systems play a critical role in ensuring safety and security in residential environments and shared spaces such as offices, storage rooms, lockers, and campuses.
+Traditional mechanical lock systems rely on physical keys, which are prone to loss, duplication, theft, and unauthorized copying.
+These limitations not only reduce user convenience but also introduce significant security risks, as lost or duplicated keys can be exploited without detection.

+Although digital locking solutions have been introduced as alternatives, many existing systems rely on a single authentication method, such as a Personal Identification Number (PIN) or an access card.
+Such single-factor authentication mechanisms still poses vulnerabilities that can potentially allow unauthorized access if credentials are compromised.
+Furthermore, most traditional lock systems lack real-time access monitoring and alerting capabilities, limiting user awareness and control over access events.

+Advancements in Internet of Things (IoT) technologies provide an opportunity to enhance access control systems by enabling connectivity, automation, and real-time monitoring.
+IoT-based systems allow multiple authentication methods to be integrated into a single platform, while also supporting remote management, access logging, and alert notifications.
+By connecting physical access devices to a networked application layer, users can gain greater visibility into access activities and exercise improved control, hence enhancing both security and usability.

-Due to these constraints, this project aims to create an IoT-driven smart lock system, which would allow the integration of multiple ways to unlock the door and real-time monitoring and user alerting.
-The desired system will enhance security, flexibility, and convenience through hardware-based authentication and networked data management as well as security measures.
+To overcome these challenges, this project aims to develop an IoT-driven smart lock system that integrates multiple authentication methods, including hardware-based access mechanisms and remote control, with real-time monitoring and user alerting.
+The proposed system is designed to improve security, flexibility, and convenience through the combination of embedded hardware, networked data management, and basic security controls.

 ---